-NOTE: We do not receive any form of compensation for recommending books.
+NOTE: I do not receive any form of compensation for recommending books.
 These are not Amazon affiliate links (you actually have to sell a lot or they cut you off).
 I just like the books listed below and think they are good reading for analytics professionals.

 I read a lot of productivity books.
 It’s one of my smaller obsessions.
 This is the best one yet.
 I checked it out from the library and renewed it three times so I could reread and take notes.
 This book is different because it focuses on micro-adjustments.
 And, it asks you to make those changes one at a time over a 3 month period, rather than all at once.
 It is also a great compliment to The Power of Habit, which I just happened to read right before this book.
 Check it out if…